 There are loans that you can apply for with the government to get part of or even all of your tuition taken care of.
 Not everyone is eligible for these loans, but they are definitely still worth looking into.
 Those who live in Wales, Scotland or Northern Ireland could get their tuition costs covered by the government.
 If you are studying at a university that is privately funded, this is a great way to reduce the amount you spend on your education as a whole.

-You can also apply for maintenance loans, which will help you with the cost of living while you are a student.
+You can also apply for payday loans, which will help you with the cost of living while you are a student.
 If you are living at home, you can get up to £7,000 in financial assistance.
 If you are not living at home outside of London, you could get nearly £8,500.
 The amount of assistance that you receive depends on your specific situation.
 These loans can really help with cutting costs during your time at university.

 If you are going for your master’s degree and are under the age of 60, you could get as much as £10,600 in financial assistance for the cost of tuition and living expenses.
 You will have to pay back the money, but not until you are making at least £21,000 annually.